ironsheep/P2-BLDC-Motor-Control/README.md

 NOTE: *If you wish to add more than a couple of sensors to your platform then you'll want to use the larger of the two as it provides more unused pins.*

+Parallax offers a pair of the [6.5" Hoverboard wheels along with mounting hardware](https://www.parallax.com/product/6-5-hub-motors-with-encoders-and-mounting-blocks-bundle/) which is perfect for use with the drivers from this project.

 ## Table of Contents

 On this Page:

-- [Motor Object Introduction](https://github.com/ironsheep/P2-BLDC-Motor-Control#system-diagram) - overview of the objects provided by this project
+- [Motor Object Introduction](https://github.com/ironsheep/P2-BLDC-Motor-Control#single-and-two-wheeled-motor-control-objects) - overview of the objects provided by this project
 - [System Diagram](https://github.com/ironsheep/P2-BLDC-Motor-Control#system-diagram) - quick visual overview of the motor and steering runtime structure
 - [DEMOs](https://github.com/ironsheep/P2-BLDC-Motor-Control#demos) - Example files that show how to interact with the motor control and steering objects provided by this project
-- [How to Contribute](https://github.com/ironsheep/P2-BLDC-Motor-Control#demos) - we welcome contributions back to this project for all of us to use.
+- [How to Contribute](https://github.com/ironsheep/P2-BLDC-Motor-Control#how-to-contribute) - we welcome contributions back to this project for all of us to use.
 Learn how, here!

 Additional pages: